New to this blog?

 The cruel irony -- ah, Hollywood -- is that next week the production designer will have his minions install a forest of fake trees ("greens") outside the windows of that set, thus blocking most of the mural.
 Since the windows of the set are made of pebbled glass similar to the sort used in bathroom showers to protect a bather's modesty, that man's wonderful work -- his beautiful painting -- will go unnoticed and unappreciated by the viewing public when this show finally airs.
 And even if those windows were flung wide open and the greens removed, only a small patch of his mural would be visible on a television screen at home, hardly enough to impress any viewers.

 Besides, the show is a multi-camera comedy, not a documentary about the painting of a mural.
 It is what it is.

 And so once again I'm reminded that most of the real artists end up getting screwed here in Hollywood.
 It's been that way ever since the movies first came out west for the cheap land, abundant light, and good weather.
 Yes, artists of all stripes can work and earn a modest living cranking out movies and television in this town, but their true talent is seldom allowed to flower, much less adequately appreciated.
-After all, movies are made to sell giant tubs of soft drinks and popcorn, while television has always been in the business of selling soap, beer, and underarm deodorant -- not art.
+After all, movies are made to sell barrels of soft drinks and giant tubs popcorn, while television has always been in the business of hawking soap, beer, and underarm deodorant -- not art.
 Only a fool would hope for, let alone expect, anything else.